capitalart/Top100-Provocative-Photographers/content/pages/info.md

       #### Though my career path may have taken unexpected turns, a common
       thread has always been my passion for creativity and visual storytelling.

       #### Today, I'm channeling that passion into new and exciting ventures,
-      using technology to create art that inspires, challenges, and connects.
+      using technology to create art that inspires, challenges, connects, entertains and teaches.

     media:
       type: ImageBlock